7 Things To Do When You Can't Decide on a Career

 Read more: Q&A: Which Career Should I Choose?

 Why you may be unable to decide on a career

 Here are four reasons that may be holding you back from deciding about your future career path:

 Choosing a career is important, and it's very common for people to experience a temporary feeling of stress or pressure when faced with making important decisions.
 If you are feeling this way because you're not sure where to start, the most important parts of your journey are going to be mapping out your ideas and developing an optimistic attitude.

 Wanting to find a job that makes you happy

 Most people spend about 40 hours a week fulfilling the requirements of their full-time jobs.
 If your priority is to find a job that makes you feel happy, the first step is to decide what happiness means for you.
 The most important component of a job search for people in this position is going to be prioritizing their wants and needs.

 Read more: 40 Ways To Find Happiness at Work

 Finding multiple career choices exciting

-Some people have many interests and passions.
-While others have a strong aptitude or natural skill in a subject that is applicable to a variety of fields.
+Some people have many interests and passions while others have a strong aptitude or natural skill in a subject that applies to a variety of fields.
 These are positive things, but sometimes having too many options can make choosing a career harder.
 If multiple career paths interest you, the most important parts of your journey are going to be narrowing your list and consulting an advisor or mentor.